Using the READ Strategy with Grandchildren

 And isn’t that a great gift to give them.

-If you are a grandparent, there’s a good chance that you have spent time reading to your grandkids?
+How often do you spend time reading to your grandkids?
 Do have any suggestions for new grandparents who decide to read to their grandchildren?
 What about a favorite book that worked really well for you?
 Please add your comments and join the conversation.